verivital/behaverify/REPRODUCIBILITY/2026_ATVA/README.md

 sudo apt install git
 ```

-(OPTIONAL) These are prerequisites for Haskell, which is not used in the FM tests.
+(OPTIONAL) These are prerequisites for Haskell, which is not used in the ATVA tests.
 ```
 sudo apt install build-essential curl libffi-dev libffi8ubuntu1 libgmp-dev libgmp10 libncurses-dev libncurses5 libtinfo5
 sudo apt install libgmp3-dev